elotroalex/chiens/_texts/translation.md

 - {:.sp} The Governor.

 - {:.pr.i} I see, gentlemen, that you haven't understood.
 This is no time for deliberation.
 I made my decision.
-The priority now is to stop the Blacks of the West province from communicating with the Nord insurgents.
+The priority now is to stop the Blacks of the West province from communicating with the northern insurgents.
 I've set up war camps at Trou, Vallières, Morne, Dondon, la Marmelade and Fort Dauphin.
 As far you're concerned, Gentlemen, prepare for battle, and long live the French colony of Saint-Domingue.

-*(Prolongued vivats.
+*(Prolonged vivats.
 The deputies exit.
 Some stragglers continue to argue.)*

 ---